MicrosoftDocs/win32/desktop-src/SecCrypto/certstoreprovfreefindcert.md

-﻿---
+---
-Description: 'Called when the certificate returned by the CertStoreProvFindCert callback was not used, and thus released, in a subsequent call to CertStoreProvFindCert.' ms.assetid: 'be882b56-027c-4540-9426-27d3c2b262e9'
+Description: Called when the certificate returned by the CertStoreProvFindCert callback was not used, and thus released, in a subsequent call to CertStoreProvFindCert. ms.assetid: be882b56-027c-4540-9426-27d3c2b262e9
-title: CertStoreProvFreeFindCert callback function
+title: CertStoreProvFreeFindCert callback function ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CertStoreProvFreeFindCert callback function